 The jurisdiction you incorporate within, is based on where your business will operate.
 If you operate your business in Alberta, you have two choices to either incorporate in the Province of Alberta or Incorporate a Federal incorporation and register the physical address within the Province of Alberta.
 The same thing can be said for any Province or Territory in Canada.
 If your business is within Ontario, your options are to incorporate in Ontario or complete a Federal incorporation and register the corporation within Ontario.

 Whether to incorporate in the Province/Territory or Canada

-There are a few determining factors when choosing to either Provincial or Federal incorporation.
-Typically, it is easier to gain name approval in a Provincial incorporation versus a federal incorporation.
-The federal incorporation business name has much more competition as your business name is being screened against a larger portion of business names from across most of Canada.
-However, if you gain name approval with a federal incorporation, that business name has the highest name protection available in Canada outside of trademarking the business name for branding.
+There are a few determining factors when choosing to either Provincially or Federally incorporate.
+Typically, it is easier to gain name approval for a Provincial incorporation versus a Federal incorporation.
+The Federal incorporation business name has much more competition as your business name is being screened against a larger portion of business names from across most of Canada.
+However, if you gain name approval with a Federal incorporation, that business name has the highest name protection available in Canada outside of trademarking the business name for branding.

-If you wish to operate in multiple Provinces or Territories where your business will reside in more than one jurisdiction, a federal incorporation more often provides better name protection.
-There are no absolutes, where you have exclusive rights to a business name however a federal incorporation overall is paid more attention within any Province or Territory.
+If you wish to operate in multiple Provinces or Territories where your business will reside in more than one jurisdiction, a Federal incorporation provides better name protection.
+There are no absolutes, where you have exclusive rights to a business name however a Federal incorporation overall is paid more attention within any Province or Territory.

-If your business activity is to either import or export, the federal government holds the licencing to operate this kind of business after incorporation.
-We commonly see individuals incorporate federally in this circumstance.
+If your business activity is to either import or export, the Federal government holds the licensing to operate this kind of business after incorporation.
+We commonly see individuals Incorporate Federally in this circumstance.